DistributedSystemsGroup/zoe/docs/install.rst

 * https://docs.docker.com/installation/ubuntulinux/
 * https://docs.docker.com/swarm/install-manual/

-For testing you can use a Swarm with a single Docker instance located on the same host/VM.

 Network configuration
 ^^^^^^^^^^^^^^^^^^^^^

-Docker 1.9/Swarm 1.0 multi-host networking is used in Zoe:
+Docker 1.9/Swarm 1.0 multi-host networking can be used in Zoe:

 * https://docs.docker.com/engine/userguide/networking/get-started-overlay/

 This means that you will also need a key-value store supported by Docker.
 We use Zookeeper, it is available in Debian and Ubuntu without the need for external package repositories and is very easy to set up.

 Images: Docker Hub Vs local Docker registry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Zoe master will run a gateway container for each user.
-The image for this container is available on the `Docker Hub <https://hub.docker.com/r/zoerepo/>`_ and is generated from the Dockerfile in the ``gateway-image`` directory of the main Zoe repository.

-Since the Docker Hub can be slow, we strongly suggest setting up a private registry, containing also the Zoe Service images.
-Have a look at the `zoe-applications <https://github.com/DistributedSystemsGroup/zoe-applications>`_ repository for examples of Zoe Applications and Services.
+A few sample ZApps have their images available on the Docker Hub.
+We strongly suggest setting up a private registry, containing your customized Zoe Service images.
+Have a look at the `zoe-applications <https://github.com/DistributedSystemsGroup/zoe-applications>`_ repository for examples of Zoe Applications and Services that can be customized, built and loaded on the Hub or on a local registry.

 Zoe
 ---

-Currently this is the recommended procedure:
+Currently this is the recommended procedure, once the initial Swarm setup has been done:

 1. Clone the zoe repository
 2. Install Python package dependencies: ``pip3 install -r requirements.txt``
-3. Create new configuration files for the master and the observer (:ref:`config_file`)
+3. Create new configuration files for the master and the api processes (:ref:`config_file`)
-4. Build the gateway container image from the sources in the ``gateway-image`` directory and push it to your internal registry (OPTIONAL)
-5. Setup supervisor to manage Zoe processes: in the ``scripts/supervisor/`` directory you can find the configuration file for supervisor.
+4. Setup supervisor to manage Zoe processes: in the ``scripts/supervisor/`` directory you can find the configuration file for supervisor.
 You need to modify the paths to point to where you cloned Zoe and the user (Zoe does not need special privileges).
-6. Start running applications using the command-line client! (the web interface will be coming soon)
+6. Start running ZApps!

 Docker compose - demo install
 -----------------------------